 - Many states require witness signatures on the form.

-A health care proxy is not a living will.
-A living will is a written statement that can include your health care wishes.
-Unlike a living will, the health care proxy allows you to name a health care agent to carry out those wishes if you cannot.
+A health care proxy is not an advance care directive.
+An advance care directive is a written statement that can include your health care wishes.
+Unlike an advance care directive, the health care proxy allows you to name a health care agent to carry out those wishes if you cannot.

 You can change your mind about health care choices at any time.
 If you do change your mind or if your health changes, talk to your doctor.
 Be sure to tell your health care agent about any changes in your wishes.